Should You Wrap A Tattoo For Work?

 If you work in a dirty environment or outdoors, you might want to consider wrapping your tattoo for the first week.
 Any dirt or bacteria that comes into contact with your tattoo could cause an infection.

 If you work in a clean environment, such as an office, you probably do not need to wrap your tattoo.
-However, if it gets irritated by your clothing, you may want to look into wrapping it, but only after you’ve been given the go-ahead by your tattoo artist.
+Although, if it gets irritated by your clothing, you may want to look into wrapping it, but only after you’ve been given the go-ahead by your tattoo artist.

 Tattoo artist approval is always required before you decide to re-wrap a tattoo by yourself due to the possibility of doing more harm than good to your ink if you wrap the tattoo wrong.